 - Plastic Surgery

-Established in 2009, EduSpiral is an appointed representative for top reputable private colleges & universities in Malaysia & Ireland.
-EduSpiral also represents the top ranked Northumbria University, UK, MDIS Singapore and Hong Kong Polytechnic University.
+Established since 2009, EduSpiral Consultant Services helps provide information and counselling on courses and universities in Malaysia.
+EduSpiral Consultant Services also represents Northampton University, UK, MDIS Singapore and Hong Kong Polytechnic University.

 Please contact us for more details.

 - Wechat/Line: EduSpiral88

 - Instagram: www.instagram.com/eduspiral